alvarvelazquezdeleonlavarrios/Minecraft-Infernal-Mobs-Data-Pack-Edition/src/Skills.md

 ### Choke

-Drowns the player on land, until the mob is hit.
+Drowns the player on land, until the mob is hit or the player escaped.

+> [NOTE]
-**Note:** due technical limitations of older versions of the game, this skill is only available since Minecraft: Java Edition v.1.20 (Trails & Tales Update) and later.
+> Due technical limitations of older versions of the game, this skill is only available since **Minecraft: Java Edition v.1.20 (Trails & Tales Update)** and later.

 ![Skill-Choke](/src/img/skills/choke.gif)